hakobe/homura/README.md

 ## Configuration

-Homura uses a JSON format configuration file.
+homura uses a JSON format configuration file.

 The default path of the configuration file is `config.json` of current directry that homur is running on, and you can also specify `config.json` by using